top of page

 🤝 Everyday Applications Beyond Work

 This framework isn’t just for leaders and consultants.
+It applies to various aspects of life.

 • Parenting a toddler throwing a tantrum?
 That’s often Chaotic.